dartsim/dart/docs/readthedocs/tutorials/biped.md

 ```

 The linear/angular velocity/acceleration of any point in any coordinate
-frame can be easily accessed in DART.
+frame can be easily accessed in KIDO.
 The full list of the APIs for accessing
 various velocities/accelerations can be found in the [API Documentation](http://dartsim.github.io/dart/).
 The
 following table summarizes the essential APIs.